randomwalk94/academic-kickstart/content/post/free_probability.md

 draft = false

-tags = ["research", "free probability", "probability theory", "operator theory"] summary = "Notes on the subject of free probability theory."
+tags = ["research", "free probability", "probability theory", "operator theory"] summary = "Notes on the subject of free probability theory.
+In a nutshell, working in an abstract setting allows a generalization of classical probability theory."

 [header]
 image = ""